Quantum random power method for ground state computation: Preliminaries

 In this paper, $H$ denotes the Hamiltonian matrix.
 We use $\norm{\cdot}$ for the 2-norm of a vector of a matrix.
 The state $\ket{\bm x}$ in the braket notation is always a unit vector, $\norm{\bm x}=1$, and a vector without the notation, $\bm x$, is not necessarily a unit vector.
 This notation will be used mainly in analytic results in the appendixes.
 For the inner product of two vectors, if they are unit vectors, we denote it as $\bra{\bm v}\ket{\bm w}$.
 Otherwise, we use $(\bm v,\bm w)$, the conventional notation in linear algebra.

 This paper focuses on the approximation of a ground state of a Hamiltonian to the desired precision $\epsilon$ using quantum and classical resources.
-Specifically, the problem is set up as follows \begin{problem}[Finding an approximation of a ground state] For a given precision $\epsilon>0$ and a given Hamiltonian $H\in\mathbb{C}^{N\times N}$, design a quantum-classical hybrid algorithm that outputs a classical description of state vector $\ket{\bm x}$ such that Here the set, $\{\ket{\psi_{GS,j}}\}_{j=1}^g$, is the collection of degenerate ground states of $H$, all of which satisfy the following optimization problem,
+Specifically, the problem is set up as follows \begin{problem}[Finding an approximation of a ground state with probability one] For a given precision $\epsilon>0$ and a given Hamiltonian $H\in\mathbb{C}^{N\times N}$, design a randomized hybrid algorithm that outputs a classical description of state vector $\ket{\bm x}$ satisfying Here the set, $\{\ket{\psi_{GS,j}}\}_{j=1}^g$, is the collection of degenerate ground states of $H$, all of which are solutions of the constrained optimization problem,

 \end{problem}The quantity \eqref{eq: fidelity} is the fidelity of the iterate $\bm x$ with the subspace of ground states of $H$, which measures how much close the iterate is to some ground state of $H$.
 In the case of non-degnerate ground state, the quantity \eqref{eq: fidelity} becomes the usual fidelity $\abs{\bra{\psi_{GS}}\ket{\bm x}}$.
 More generally, \eqref{eq: fidelity} covers the case of degenerate ground states when the eigenvalues of $H$ are ordered as follows for some $g\geq 2$.
 For the analysis, we first work with the case of non-degenerate ground state ($g =1$), and extend it to the case of degenerate ones ($g\geq 2$).